What Is a Conventional Loan?

 Mortgage brokers carry a vast array of products, including those tired and boring old conventional loans.
 A bank can make a conventional loan, too, but a bank's product line is generally limited and particular to only that bank.
 A mortgage broker can broker loans through any number of banks.

 Many of the exotic types of loans vanished after the mortgage meltdown of 2007 but conventional loans were still there and, in fact, they regained a prominent position in real estate markets.
-Conventional loans enjoy a reputation for being safe, and there are a variety to choose from.
+Conventional loans enjoy a reputation for being safe, and there is a variety to choose from.

 How Are Conventional Loans Different?